krantos/code-challenge-factorial/bug-report/README.md

-## Bug 3: No error message while entering a negative number for factorial calculation
+## Bug 4: (UI) No error message when calculation is asked for a negative number

 ### Information